Celecoxib: Drug interactions

-Celecoxib is predominantly metabolized by cytochrome P450 2C9.
 Caution must be exercised with concomitant use of 2C9 inhibitors, such as fluconazole, which can greatly elevate celecoxib serum levels.
 If used concomitantly with lithium, celecoxib increases lithium plasma levels.
-If used concomitantly with warfarin, celecoxib may result in increased risk of bleeding complications.
-The risk of bleeding and gastric ulcers also increase further when SSRIs are used in combination with celecoxib.
+If used concomitantly with warfarin, celecoxib may result in an increased risk of bleeding complications.
+The risk of bleeding and gastric ulcers also increases further when selective serotonin reuptake inhibitors (SSRI) are used in combination with celecoxib.
 The drug may increase the risk of kidney failure with angiotensin-converting enzyme-inhibitors, such as lisinopril, and diuretics, such as hydrochlorothiazide.

-Pregnancy

-In the US FDA's pregnancy categories, the drug is category C prior to 30 weeks gestation, and category D starting at 30 weeks gestation.

 Mechanism of action

 Anti-inflammatory

 A highly selective reversible inhibitor of the COX-2 isoform of cyclooxygenase, celecoxib inhibits the transformation of arachidonic acid to prostaglandin precursors.
 Therefore, it has analgesic and anti-inflammatory properties.
 Nonselective NSAIDs (such as aspirin, naproxen, and ibuprofen) inhibit both COX-1 and COX-2.
 Inhibition of COX-1 (which celecoxib does not inhibit at therapeutic concentrations) inhibits the production of prostaglandins and the production of thromboxane A2, a platelet activator.
 COX-1 is traditionally defined as a constitutively expressed "housekeeping" enzyme and plays a role in the protection of the gastrointestinal mucosa, kidney hemodynamics, and platelet thrombogenesis.
 COX-2, on the contrary, is extensively expressed in cells involved in inflammation and is upregulated by bacterial lipopolysaccharides, cytokines, growth factors, and tumor promoters.
 Celecoxib is approximately 10-20 times more selective for COX-2 inhibition over COX-1.
 It binds with its polar sulfonamide side chain to a hydrophilic side pocket region close to the active COX-2 binding site.
 In theory, this selectivity allows celecoxib and other COX-2 inhibitors to reduce inflammation (and pain) while minimizing gastrointestinal adverse drug reactions (e.g. stomach ulcers) that are common with nonselective NSAIDs.